 Since high school, going surfing has been on my “Things to do before I die” list.
 I didn’t think that I would be my near demise (at least, that’s how I felt).
 I love sports and I’m generally quite good at them.
 But my repertoire of athletic pursuits did not include board sports.
 The sports I excelled at were those that involved physical and psychological self-mastery; they had a set of rules and actions.
 As much as these are aspects in surfing – overcoming fears, listening to your intuition, and knowing the right time to go – nature is unpredictable.

 Afterwards, I was shaken and angry.
-I yelled at Tom and told him that it was his fault, even though it wasn’t.
+I yelled at my partner and told him that it was his fault, even though it wasn’t.
 I demanded that we go home before storming off back to the car.

 I want to get on a board again, but I’ve been scarred by my near-drowning.